Zakk-Yang/meta-prompt-generator/README.md

 The generated prompt is wrapped in markdown code blocks.

-To customize your own template, it is recommended to check the current template.
+Before customizing your own template, it is recommended to check the current template.

 ```python
 from  meta_prompt_generator.prompts import META_PROMPT